Santorini holidays

 Laid-back evenings

-The sunsets in Oia are legendary, and visitors to the town tend to plan their evenings around them.
-For the best views, either pack your own picnic and join the crowds outside, or book a table at one of the restaurants that line up along the edge of the caldera.
-Alternatively, if you’ve got a bit more money to spend, you can join a sunset cruise from Thira for amazing views of the coast.
+Oia’s sunset spots are some of Santorini’s most-visited places.
+For the best views, either pack your own picnic and join the crowds outside, or book a table at one of the caldera-view restaurants that line the cliff edge for a romantic dinner.
+If you fancy something different and have a bit more money to spend, you can take sunset cruises from Thira for unobstructed views of the coast.

 Lively evenings